goldman-gp-ebi/SWAMPy/README.md

 ## Installation

-1. Clone this repository and install the python dependencies `pandas` and `biopython`.
+1. Clone this repository.

 ```
 git clone https://github.com/goldman-gp-ebi/sars-cov-2-metagenomic-simulator.git
 ```
-2. Install dependencies.
+2. Install dependencies `pandas` and `biopython`.
 You need to ensure `bowtie2` and `art_illumina` are available from your command line (i.e. both of the binaries of these tools are available from your `$PATH` environment variable).

 The simplest way to do this on a Debian-based system, with python and pip already installed, is below: